NextSDS Logo

 Wash with soap and water.
 If irritation develops and persists, get medical attention.

-Symptoms: Skin contact may cause drying of the skin.
+Symptoms: Drying of the skin.

 Eye contact